Introduction

 How does Busy Bean Coffee help businesses save with fair trade?

 At Busy Bean Coffee, we source directly from Fair Trade Certified cooperatives and pass on savings through our all-inclusive managed membership.
 You get premium fair trade coffee, commercial-grade equipment, and maintenance — all for one predictable monthly fee.
 No capital expense, no surprises.
+Our clients typically see 20% lower total coffee costs compared to traditional sourcing.
 Visit

 Busy Bean Coffee to learn more.